 Cons: If the two people have different ideas about money, it can cause conflict on how money is spent.
 If there are multiple people with access to one bank account the account can be overspent unless a good spending plan is in place.
 Bills can miss being paid if there is not one clear manager of the finances.

 Works well: This generally works well if the partners have a similar idea about how money should be saved and spent.

-All money earned deposited → Household Account → All expenses paid from account
+All money earned deposited → Household account → All expenses paid from account

-Each partner has his/her paycheck deposited into his or her own personal account.
+Each partner has his/her paycheque deposited into his or her own personal account.
 Each partner then transfers a specific amount into the household account.
 Household bills are paid through the household account and the rest is left to the individual.